cysouw/diathesis/text/c10_participle.md

   Der Bahnhof sieht verändert aus.
 :::

 The retention of the agent using a *von* phrase appears to be possible, though examples are rare [@next].
-Note that examples with *wie von* phrases have to be discarded, as such phrases do not instantiate an agent.
+Note that the frequently occurring *wie von* phrases do not instantiate an agent.
 It seems like the retention of an agent is more acceptable with verbs describing a mental state, like *quälen* [@last a], in contrast to verbs that describe a change of state, like *verändern* [@last b].
 Because of the very rare attestation of such agents I consider these diatheses to be anticausatives, and not passives.

 ::: ex
 - […] deren Zweige übrigens schon von der Sonnenhitze schnell verdorrt aussahen.^[~~DWDS~~: Keil, Ernst (Hrsg.): Die Gartenlaube.
 Jg.
 2 (1854).]
 - Auch bei der Messe in Györ […] wirkte der Papst […] von Strapazen gezeichnet.^[Lasch 2016, citing ~~DWDS~~: Archiv der Gegenwart, 2001]
 :::

-These constructions are attested with an additional experiencer dative, but this is very rare [@next].
-With *aussehen* [@next a] it is only very rarely attested in older examples and with *wirken* it seems to be more common to use an *auf* prepositional phrase instead of a dative [@next b].
+Like the *(er)scheinen* evidential construction discussed previously (see [@sec:participles-scheinen-anticausative]), the *aussehen/wirken* construction is sometimes attested with an additional experiencer dative, expressing the role of the person making the evidential inference.
+However, with *aussehen/wirken* this is very rare [@next].
+With *aussehen* [@next a] it is only and very rarely attested in older examples and with *wirken* it seems to be more common to use an *auf* prepositional phrase instead of a dative [@next b].

 ::: ex
 - […] der alte Kriegsheld sieht mir sehr determinirt aus […].^[~~DWDS~~: Wallenrodt, Johanna Isabella Eleonore von: Fritz, der Mann wie er nicht seyn sollte oder die Folgen einer übeln Erziehung.
 Bd.
 2. Gera, 1800.]